 Frank the Architect

-FRANK THE ARCHITECT was inspired the handlettering in Frank Ching’s classic (now out of print) book Architectural Graphics (1975).
-I had read that Adobe’s lovely, ubiquitous Tekton was also based on Ching’s lettering, but the book is more beautiful than I’d expected.
-In these fonts I’ve tried to evoke more of the idiosyncrasies of Ching’s original, including the texture.
+FRANK THE ARCHITECT was inspired the hand lettering in Frank Ching’s classic book Architectural Graphics (1975) that influenced so many draftspeople.
+In these fonts I’ve tried to evoke the idiosyncrasies of Ching’s beautiful original, including the texture.

 - I started this font years ago, then set it aside, releasing only the Markerman variant.
 Then I really needed a convincing “architect’s hand” font for a design project and dusted this off.
 Looks great with Rough Draft!